Hermeticism: Hermetic Order of the Golden Dawn

-The Hermetic Order of the Golden Dawn was a specifically Hermetic society that taught alchemy, qabalah, and the magic of Hermes, along with the principles of occult science.
-The Order was open to both sexes and treated them as equals.
+Unlike the Societas Rosicruciana in Anglia, the Hermetic Order of the Golden Dawn was open to both sexes and treated them as equals.
+The Order was a specifically Hermetic society that taught alchemy, kabbalah, and the magic of Hermes, along with the principles of occult science.

-Arthur Edward Waite, a member and later the head of the Golden Dawn, wrote The Hermetic Museum and The Hermetic Museum Restored and Enlarged.
-He edited The Hermetic and Alchemical Writings of Paracelsus, which was published as a two-volume set.
-He considered himself to be a Hermeticist and was instrumental in adding the word "Hermetic" to the official title of the Golden Dawn.

 The Golden Dawn maintained the tightest of secrecy, which was enforced by severe penalties for those who disclosed its secrets.
-Overall, the general public was left oblivious of the actions and even the existence of the Order, so few, if any, secrets were disclosed.
+Overall, the general public was left oblivious of the actions, and even of the existence, of the Order, so few if any secrets were disclosed.

 Its secrecy was broken first by Aleister Crowley in 1905 and later by Israel Regardie in 1937.
-Regardie gave the general public a detailed account of the Order's teachings.
+Regardie gave a detailed account of the Order's teachings to the general public.

-Scholarship on the Hermetica

-After the Renaissance and even within the 20th century, scholars did not study Hermeticism nearly as much as other topics; however, the 1990s saw a renewed interest in Hermetic scholarly works and discussion.

-Hermetic practices

-"The three parts of the wisdom of the whole universe" is a phrase derived from the Emerald Tablet referring to three disciplines of Hermeticism.
-Hermetic practices are diverse and deeply rooted in the esoteric traditions of alchemy, astrology, theurgy, and other occult disciplines.
-These practices are not merely ritualistic but are aimed at achieving spiritual transformation, aligning the practitioner with the divine order, and unlocking hidden knowledge about the self and the cosmos.